Output Champions play a key role in shaping the output element of their UoA’s submission. Key responsibilities of the Output Champion role include:

 - Ensure that colleagues are updating institutional systems such as BRIAN and BURO

 - Promote Open Access publication and use of the Open Access Publication Fund as appropriate

 - Review outputs arising from major programmes of research and knowledge exchange to make recommendations as to how these can contribute to the UoAs output profile

 - Work with Post-Doctoral Research Fellows on REF Output related activity as appropriate.

 To apply for the role, please submit a short statement (suggested length 300 words) explaining your interest in the role and what you could bring to it.
-This should be sent by email to Professor Jonathan Parker by 21 December 2021.
+This should be sent by email to Dr. Gelareh Roushan by 14 January 2022.
 The EoIs will be reviewed by the UoA Leader and DDR&PP.

 The selection criteria used at EoI are outlined below.
 Each criterion carries a total possible score of 5.
 The role will be offered to the highest scoring applicant.
 The UoA Leader will provide feedback to all applicants.